ysdn2018/the-next-website/src/content/work/demo.md

 ---
 # Simplifying the writing process for the modern musician

 Demo is a mobile application designed to help songwriters easily manage and track their creative process.
-Because a majority of musicians often rely on simple voice recording apps as a method for recording snippets of song ideas, I wanted to design a product that would cater specifically to them and allow them to tell the story behind their music.
+Because musicians often rely on simple voice recording apps to record snippets of song ideas, I wanted to design a product that would cater specifically towards musicians and allow them to tell the story behind their music.

 ## Reductionist User Interface